derXear/server-sent-events-and-websockets/README.md

 * Transported over simple HTTP instead of a custom protocol
 * Can be poly-filled with javascript to "backport" SSE to browsers that do not support it yet.
 * Built in support for re-connection and event-id
+   * try restarting our Node.js server.
-   * try shutting down and restart our NodeJs server, while using SSE the tick events will work great
+   * when using SSE, the tick events will work great again
    * with the switch set to WebSockets, thats not the case
 * No trouble with corporate firewalls doing packet inspection
-* Idealy used for Stock ticker or browser notifications
+* Ideally used for stock ticker or browser notifications

 ### Advantages of WebSockets: